lauderfamily/trevor/_posts/2021-09-25-Avoiding-DoH-Detection-and-Blocking.md

 To get around the restrictions, I spun up a [Cloudflare Worker](https://workers.cloudflare.com) that reverse-proxies connections to NextDNS.
 Now their devices point to that worker over TLS 1.3.
 Problem solved!

 I understand the reason for blocking DoH on the high school WiFi.
 However, the DNS filtering I have in place is much more restrictive than the schools.
 I also prefer our family's DNS queries to be encrypted to limit snooping by ISP's and other organizations.
-I neither need nor desire another organization to police my kids' web browsing.
+I neither need nor desire another organization to monitor my kids' web browsing.
 I do that myself.

 ```javascript